AI Development · April 14, 2026 · 5 min read

 A lot, actually.
 More than before:

-Teams that adopt this model report their QA engineers become more strategic, more influential, and more satisfied.
+In this model, QA engineers become more strategic, not less relevant.
 They stop being the bottleneck; they become the quality architects.

 Getting started